erichards52/Master-Project/README.md

 Invoking the command 'makeDB.sh -e -v -t 12' will automatically create a Kaiju database.
 The name of the database is not relevant as it is not included within the commands to query the database.
-It is best to run this command within a separate directory which has already been named appropriately (i.e.: I typically run this command once i Have created a directory called "kaijudb".)
+It is best to run this command within a separate directory which has already been named appropriately (i.e.: I ran this command once I had created a directory called "kaijudb".)
 This script will create arachael genome, human genome, bacterial genome and viral genome.

 VITAL: YOU MUST COPY ALL CONTENTS FROM THE BIN IN THE ORIGINAL DOWNLOAD TO YOUR WD BEFORE THIS SCRIPT WILL WORK (/home4/rich01e/kaiju/bin).